-- Staffing changes reflect the transfer of 19.0 Professional positions 18.4 positions to High School Instruction (3030) and 0.6 position to Elementary Instruction (3010). - Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Staffing changes reflect the transfer of 19.0 Professional positions 18.4 positions to High School Instruction (3030) and 0.6 position to Elementary Instruction (3010). - Supplies and Materials and Other Charges decrease because of efforts to constrain the budget request in light of budget challenges.